Dymantic/laravel-instagram-feed/tutorial.md

+# Using this package to show your INstagram feed on your site

 There are four different things you need to do, or know about, to use this package as you want.
 They are:

 1. Generating profiles (a profile represents an Instagram user)
-2. Getting permission frm the Instagram user for your app to access their feed.
+2. Getting permission from the Instagram user for your app to access their feed.
 This is the most annoying and potentially confusing part.
 3. Fetching the actual feed from Instagram.
 4. Displaying the feed on your website.

 ### Profiles

-Profiles are there to represent Instgarm users.
+Profiles are there to represent Instagram users.
 Your database will need to store access tokens, and these profiles provide a place for that.
 All you need to care about is giving a profile a username that you can use to get the profile again when you need.

 There are two ways to create a profile.
 Either directly in your code `$profile = \Dymantic\InstagramFeed\Profile::create(['username' => 'michael'])` or you can use an artisan command `php artisan instagram-feed:profile michael`.